Murgator/fivem-donation-script-tip4serv/README.md

 ## ESX FRAMEWORK COMMANDS

-ESX framework is required: https://esx-framework.github.io/
+ESX framework is required if you want to use commands below: https://esx-framework.github.io/

 Here are some commands you can use in the products configuration (https://tip4serv.com/dashboard/my-products)